What to Eat (and Avoid) to Increase Your Testosterone

 Testosterone is made from cholesterol.
 This means your body cannot produce testosterone without adequate amounts of dietary fat.
 Eating too little fat reduces the availability of this building block and will blunt the production of testosterone.

 Beyond fat, your overall calorie intake acts as a signal to your testosterone production system.
-When calories drop too low, your body interprets this as a famine-like state and goes into "survival mode".
+When your calorie intake drops too low, your body interprets this as a 'starvation' response and goes into "survival mode".
+Your body will go on to dial down your testosterone production; this can happen in just a few days of an aggressive energy deficit [2].

 Several micronutrients (like zinc, magnesium and vitamin D) are required in certain amounts to produce testosterone.
-If you are deficient in any of these micros, your production of testosterone will slow or stop.
+So, if you are deficient in any of these micros, your production of testosterone will slow or stop.
+Correcting these deficiencies can restore normal testosterone levels, but mega-dosing beyond adequate amounts doesn’t seem to speed up or increase testosterone production.

 What to Eat to Support Testosterone